smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

 variadic macros to meet requirements.
 In the process, the post also touches on the decision (and a need) to use macros instead of function templates.

-There is decidedly not much to the macros, but I chose to describe them so that I can refer to this post when I use the macros in later posts.
+There is decidedly not much to the macros, but I chose to describe them anyway so that I can refer to this post when I use the macros in later posts.
 Also, there is much educational value due to some tricky issues that need to be addressed in assembling a practical solution.
-(The solution presented is not foolproof, but it is quite practical.)
+(The solution presented is not foolproof, but it is practical.)

 **Note:** All macros are verified in C++98, C++11, C++14, and C++17 using GCC 10.1.
 They
 are also verified in C++14 and C++17 using Visual Studio 2019 Version 16.5.5.